What Are the 3 Stages of Sepsis?

 • Catheter infections

-A sepsis diagnosis can occur naturally from a bacterial, fungal, or viral infection, or it can be the result of medical malpractice.
 For example, let’s say you’re in the hospital recovering from surgery and your medical team fails to clean your incisions regularly and change the dressings.
 Because of their negligence, you develop an infection in your incision sites.
 You tell your nurses that you think you may have an infection, and they do very little to improve the infection.
 Your immune system notices that there’s an infection happening, and it releases white blood cells, antibodies, and other life-saving chemicals in order to fight off the infection.
 The infection continues to spread, sending your immune system into overdrive, and eventually leads to sepsis.
-Situations like this certainly warrant legal action from an experienced medical malpractice attorney.
+Situations like this certainly warrant legal action from an experienced medical malpractice attorney in Chicago.

 Sepsis Risk Factors